Spirit Rock/McNeil Estate Conservation Area Management Plan

 Public Consultation Process

-There will be two public open houses throughout the process.
+Feedback was collected in 2022 through an online survey.
+There will also be two public open houses throughout the process.
 These open houses will be held during Phase Two and Three of the Management Plan process to present the concepts for the Management Plan at each stage.
 These meetings will be hosted by the Grey Sauble Conservation Authority at the administration centre.

 We will also utilize targeted consultation techniques (letters, emails, phone calls) to offer neighbours, partners, and stakeholders a direct conduit to comment and remain informed about the planning process.